Public Safety Hospitality Training

 Author: Julie Brakenbury, CGSP®

-Julie Brakenbury, CGSP®, serves as director of services for the GRCVB, a role she has filled since 2007.
-She is a veteran of both the hotel and CVB worlds.
-Julie has a passion for visitor services and admits to keeping her eyes open for emergency exits wherever she travels and at any event she attends.
+Julie Brakenbury, CGSP®, serves as director of destination services for GRCVB, a role she has filled since 2007, and as 2021 president of ESPA, the Event Service Professionals Association.
+She is a veteran of both the hotel and CVB worlds and has a passion for visitor services.
 Learn more